TellH/RecyclerTreeView/README.md

 ### Quick Start

-- Create a Java bean class and  implement the LayoutItemType, to attach item layout id to it.
+- Create a Java bean class and  implement the LayoutItemType
+- Attach item layout id to it.
+- Attach toggle view id to it. (also you can stop toggle entirely or use the full view as toggle)

 ```java
 public class Dir implements LayoutItemType {